andrewlidong/andrews-digital-garden/public/files/README.md

 - Attending live music events
 - Making use of my library card

-I believe in balancing technical work with activities that nourish the body, mind, and spirit.

 ## Let's Connect

 I'm always open to interesting conversations, collaborations, and opportunities.
 Feel free to explore this digital garden and reach out if something catches your interest.

-*PS - For a more traditional presentation of my professional background, check out Mobile Mode, which is automatically enabled on mobile devices.*